Research

 Developmental and Evolutionary Biology

-I study how gene regulatory networks evolve to generate novel morphological traits, focusing on biological patterns, venation systems, and phenotypic plasticity.
+I study how gene regulatory networks evolve to generate novel morphological traits, utilizing the model organism Bicyclus anynana to understand biological pattern formation.

-By combining functional genetics, spatial biology, and comparative developmental analyses, my work reveals how conserved genetic modules are repurposed during evolution.
+By combining functional genetics, spatial biology, and comparative developmental analyses, my work reveals how conserved genetic modules such as the Wnt, Dpp, and Notch signaling pathways are repurposed during evolution.
+My approach frequently integrates precise laser microdissection of specific wing sectors, multiplexed gene detection, CRISPR mediated functional knockout, pharmacological assays, and RNA-seq analysis to meticulously map genetic architectures.

 AI and robotics in biology